danielhelfand/blog_posts/CustomComponent.md

 some of the concerns I raised above.
 The OpenShift Developer Catalog is a way to centralize reusable practices for a development teams working with OpenShift.

-When logging into the OpenShift 4 web console, you will find the Developer Catalog on the left hand side of your screen under the `Catalog` tab:
+When logging into the OpenShift 4 web console, you will find the `Developer Catalog` on the left hand side of your screen under the `Catalog` tab:

 ![Developer Catalog Tab](./assets/DeveloperCatalogTab.png)

+Once in the `Developer Catalog`, you are presented with simple options for deploying application components to OpenShift using various programming languages.
+The catalog also allows for the encapsulation of database deployments and other services to help support application components.

+One of the great uses cases of the `Developer Catalog` is to encapsulate infrastructure patterns through `builder images`, which are basically container images that support a particular programming language or framework to host application component source code.